 Just how big is 1 percent?
 Well, when it comes to caring for our state’s aging population, a 1 percent change in services or outcomes is bigger than most of us realize.
-And that’s what Public Sector Consultants (PSC) helped the AARP of Michigan figure out in their latest report, Disrupting Disparities: The Continuum of Care for Michiganders 50 and Older.
+And that’s what Public Sector Consultants (PSC) helped the AARP of Michigan figure out in their latest report,.

 The report uncovers what inequities seniors face in terms of chronic disease rates, the availability of home‐ and community‐based services and access to broadband Internet and telehealth services, as well as how these imbalances differ based on race/ethnicity, geography and income.
 But when the AARP wanted to understand their study on a deeper level — particularly what these disparities meant for Michigan — they engaged PSC.

 For this work, PSC offered a signature ability to bring data to life and a deep well of knowledge in related projects — such as our work evaluating targeted programs for seniors for the Area Agencies on Aging Association of Michigan and the Michigan Health Endowment Fund.
 Ultimately, PSC helped the AARP frame their study by estimating tangible, achievable projections that could yield real benefits — particularly what would happen if we made incremental changes of just a single percent.